-Netflix postpones the release of two Yoo Ah-in projects amid drug allegations
+Yoo Ah-in issues public apology amid police investigation into drug allegations

-Netflix will postpone the release of two projects starring South Korean actor Yoo Ah-in amid his drug use allegations.
+South Korean actor Yoo Ah-in has released a public apology amid police investigations into his alleged drug use.

 - READ MORE: ‘Hellbound’ season 2: cast updates, release window and everything we know so far about the Netflix series

+“I express my apologies for not being able to convey my precious work of those who have worked with me, such as movies, dramas and advertisements,” Yoo wrote on Instagram.

+He added: “I deeply reflect on the moments when I handled my commitments irresponsibly, and I apologise for the damage to my colleagues and officials who wanted to achieve their precious dreams and goals.”

-The streaming service confirmed to South Korean news outlet Korea JoongAng Daily that two of its upcoming projects – The K-drama Goodbye Earth and the Korean-language biopic The Match – have been delayed until further notice.
+Yesterday (March 27), Netflix confirmed to South Korean news outlet Korea JoongAng Daily that two of its Yoo Ah-in vehicles – The K-drama Goodbye Earth and the Korean-language biopic The Match – have been delayed until further notice.

-“The release of Goodbye Earth has been postponed after discussion with the production team.
-We will notify of its [new] release date when it is confirmed,” Netflix told the news outlet.
-“Film The Match [will] have its release held off for the time being.”

-Notably, both films star Yoo Ah-in, who was previously dropped from Season 2 of Netflix’s popular K-drama series Hellbound amid reports that the actor is undergoing a police investigation in South Korea for illegal drug use.
+Yoo Ah-in was also recently dropped from Season 2 of Hellbound amid reports that the actor would undergo a police investigation in South Korea for his alleged illegal drug use.

+“Many people have supported me and given me generous encouragement and affection, but I hurt myself and my career as an actor, and I feel great regret and shame,” Yoo continued.

+“I clearly recognise that my mistake was one that no excuse could cover up.
+The ideas behind justifications I made to myself could never mask the foolish choices [I have made]”

 Goodbye Earth, based on the dystopian Japanese novel of the same name, was initially scheduled to be released by Netflix in the fourth quarter of 2023.
 Meanwhile, The Match also had a planned 2023 release, and is based on the story of renowned Go players Cho Hun-hyun and Lee Chang-ho.